These four Higher Ed social media experts schooled us in getting an A+ on social media engagement.

 Wrapping it up

 These interviews were part of a special series dedicated to the Higher Education industry’s amazing engagement rates on social media.
-We know this industry outperforms so many others thanks to the data provided in the 2020 Social Media Industry Benchmark Report.
+We know this industry outperforms so many others thanks to the data provided in our annual Social Media Industry Benchmark Report.

 If you’re interested in more interviews from other industry experts, let us know who you’d like to hear from by mentioning us and them on Twitter.